The American Four Square Home – A Timeless Part of Haverhill’s Housing Inventory

 Sears Modern Home 52- An American Four Square

-Turn of the 20th century it was not all that uncommon to order a kit home through a catalog.
+At the turn of the 20th century it was not all that uncommon to order a kit home through a catalog.
 One of the largest and most well-known retailers of catalog homes was Sears along with Montgomery Ward and Alladin Homes.
-Sears sold approx 70,000 homes through their catalog between 1908 and 1940.
+Sears sold approximately 70,000 homes through their catalog between 1908 and 1940.

 Catalog homes met a growing need for well-built, affordable houses.
 They were cut and ready to assemble and took advantage of the modern manufacturing technology of the time.
 The simple design made the foursquare a great kit home.